konradzaba/konradzaba.github.io/_posts/2020-09-12-Solution-to-slow-BinaryReader-on-mobile-devices.md

 The binary file itself was relatively small (3MB) and on my PC it took around a single second to read it, while [on a quite decent](https://www.gsmarena.com/sony_xperia_xa1-8596.php) (spec-wise) Android phone it took a whooping **17** seconds.

-First, let's think why it happended.
+First, let's think why it happened.
 When we are using a BinaryReader and doing a lot of seeking back and forth in the bytes, the file is continuously accessed (locked and unlocked) from the storage.
 For a modern PC equipped with fast Ryzen CPU and NVMe SSD this is not a big deal, but for a mobile device this is real problem.

 The trick to solve this problem is to read quickly the whole file into RAM in a single burst and then use the BinaryReader without any changes, so this does not involve to much work codewise.
 To do so, read the file into a byte array and then pass this byte array to the MemoryStream.